 Week 2–3: The Brain Reboots

-Your body is mostly detoxed; now the mental game begins.
-This is where habits, not nicotine, try to drag you back — those “coffee + smoke” routines, post-meal triggers, and stress reactions.
+Your body is mostly detoxed; now the mind catches up.
+Habit patterns, not chemicals, start testing you — morning routines, after-meal triggers, and stress reactions.

-Tip: Replace triggers with something new — a walk, water, or even a quick vape-free breathing ritual.
+Tip: Replace triggers with new rituals — a walk, deep breathing, or water break works wonders.

 Month 1–2: Regrowth Mode

-- Lungs repair tiny cilia that clean your airways
+- Airways continue repairing tiny cilia that clean them out

 - Blood pressure normalizes